nerdschoolbergen/introduction-to-web-security/exercise-3/README.md

-# Exercise 3 - SQL Injection and broken authentication
+# Exercise 3 - SQL Injection

 SQL Injection is a vulnerability that allows an attacker to change queries that an application makes to a database.
 This can be done by interfering with input sent from the user, which can be interpreted by the server as valid SQL.